matthewlong29/PareAndFlourish_Site/_pages/join-pare-and-flourish.md

 ## The 5-Part Job Search Package

-<p>Are you prepared for your job search?
+Are you prepared for your job search?
 Let us help you!
 You’ve found the perfect opportunity for you, but aren’t sure where to start.
-There are many moving parts in the job application process. <strong>To pitch your professional brand and make a good first impression, you need the right tools.</strong> We can help you gain the confidence you need by helping you prepare.
-We’ll give you the tools you need to wow them.</p>
+There are many moving parts in the job application process. **To pitch your professional brand and make a good first impression, you need the right tools.** We can help you gain the confidence you need by helping you prepare.
+We’ll give you the tools you need to wow them.

 <div class="subscribeIncintive">
   <hr class="primary">